 Breastfeeding

-Breastfeeding provides your baby with everything he needs in his first months of life
+Breastfeeding provides your baby with everything it needs in its first months of life

 Only the best for your baby

-Breastfeeding provides your baby with everything he needs in his first months of life.
-Breast milk is good for the immune system and promotes the intimate relationship between mother and child through physical closeness and attention.
+Breastfeeding provides your baby with everything it needs in its first months of life.
+Breast milk is good for the immune system and promotes an intimate relationship between mother and child through physical closeness and affection.

 Stillen